timepp/enhanced-deno-log/README.md

 ### Auto indentions

-You can use `traceScope` to automatically indent/unindent logs when code enters/leaves scopes.
+You can use `traceScope` and `traceFunction` to automatically indent/unindent logs when code enters/leaves scopes.
-If there are deep nested functions, you can call `traceScope` on important functions to make logs more readable.
+If there are deep nested functions, these will make logs more readable.

+- `traceScope` takes a string as the scope name
+- `traceFunction` doesn't take any argument, it will retrieve the function name (from error stack) as the scope name

 ```ts
 function init() {